MDaiyan-Dev/MDaiyan-Dev/README.md

-- 👋 Hi, I’m Mohammad Daiyan
+- 👋 Hi, I’m Mohammad Amirul Daiyan
-- 👀 I’m interested in Machine Learning and Neural Networks
+- 👀 I’m interested in Machine Learning/Neural/IT Management Networks and Full-stack development.
 - 🌱 I’m currently learning .Java, JavaScript, React and C++.
+- ✨ Actively looking for an intership in all related fields
-- 📫 How to reach me : amiruldaiyan128@gmail.com
+- 📫 How to reach me : daiyan.mohammad.offc@gmail.com

 <!---
 SkelpieX/SkelpieX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.